19 Plants That Repel Bugs

 by JohnJennings995 is licensed under CC BY 2.0

 Eucalyptus is an essential oil used in aromatherapy and one of the plants that repel bugs.
-It has a strong scent that can ward off mosquitoes, ticks, and other pesky insects.
+Its strong scent can ward off mosquitoes, ticks, and other pesky insects.

-It’s an easy plant to grow and requires little maintenance.
-Eucalyptus can be planted in a pot, placed around the house, or grown in the garden.
+Eucalyptus is an easy plant to grow and requires little maintenance.
+It can be planted in a pot, placed around the house, or grown in the garden.

-It’s important to note that while eucalyptus is effective at repelling bugs, it can also attract bees.
+It’s important to note that while eucalyptus repels bugs, it can also attract bees.

 So, it’s important to keep that in mind when placing it around your home.
-The leaves of eucalyptus can also be crushed and rubbed onto your skin as a natural bug repellent.
+Eucalyptus leaves can also be crushed and rubbed onto your skin as a natural bug repellent.

 Also, eucalyptus can make candles or other homemade bug-repellent products.

-Eucalyptus is a great natural solution for keeping bugs away from your home without having to rely on chemical bug sprays.
+Eucalyptus is a great natural solution for keeping bugs away from your home without relying on chemical bug sprays.

 10. Bee Balm